kentico-ericd/kontent-google-sheets-add-on/README.md

 This is helpful if you are considering exporting items from Project A and into Project B. Both projects may have a taxonomy term called "Events," but the `id` of the term will be different.
 If the codename is "events" in both projects, the content items which reference that taxonomy term can be imported without any issues.

+### Asset renditions

+This add-on does't currently support exporting/importing [asset renditions](https://kontent.ai/learn/reference/management-api-v2/#tag/Asset-renditions).
+Only the original asset reference will be exported to Google Sheets using this add-on.

 # Contributing
 1. Clone this repo and run `npm i`
 1. Create a Google App Script project